fujiapple852/claptrap/README.md

 ## Features

-Claptrap supports the full range of CLap features, including short and long flags, default values, subcommands, argument groups, typed parsing, value hints, environment variables, color and styles and many more.
+Claptrap supports the full range of Clap features, including short and long flags, default values, subcommands, argument groups, typed parsing, value hints, environment variables, color and styles and many more.
 See the full list of [supported](https://claptrap.cli.rs/reference/supported/) Clap features.